 - Relax quietly for 5 minutes before checking your blood pressure.

 - Keep a list of your blood pressure numbers to share with your doctor, physician’s assistant, or nurse.
-Take your home monitor to the doctor’s office to make sure your monitor is working right.

 For More Information

 Here are some helpful resources:

 Bethesda, MD 20824-0105

 Dallas, TX 75231

 For more information on health and aging, contact: